 Campaigns should not be driving any traffic (Impressions) to non-targeted locations.

 - Are your ads showing outside of your targeted locations?

-- How is your geotargeting set (people in or regular in or search for?)
+- How is your geotargeting set (presence (we usually recommend this one) or interest?)

 #3 KPIs, Goals, and Tracking